scwatts/alt_impl_cmp/README.md

 # Performing this analysis
 ## Requirements
-There a few requirements to run this analysis:
+There are a few requirements to run this analysis:
 * A modern computer with amd64 architecture running GNU/Linux
 * Run commands as a supseruser (e.g. using `sudo`)
 * Have `debootstrap` installed